Deep Reinforcement Trading with Predictable Returns: Introduction

 The RL approach is not new to the financial domain and there are examples of practical applications for trading and portfolio management \citep{zhang2020deep,jiang2017deep}.
-However, recent DRL algorithms are very often home-made recipes without theoretical control.
-For this reason the study of their performances in real financial trading problems is always an intricate combination of different effects, some of them related to the goodness of the dataset and the signals used to predict returns, some others related to the specific algorithm and its trainability issues.
+However, recent DRL algorithms are very often homemade recipes without theoretical control.
+For this reason, the study of their performances in real financial trading problems is always an intricate combination of different effects, some of them related to the goodness of the dataset and the signals used to predict returns, some others related to the specific algorithm and its trainability issues.

 To the best of our knowledge, there is a lack of research works that investigate DRL performances in financial trading problems besides the issues coming from market efficiency: the search for a good signal to predict returns or the possible lack of any signals in the dataset.
-For this reason we consider a controlled environment in which a signal is known to exist and study the capability of DRL agents to discover profitable opportunities in the market.
+For this reason, we consider a controlled environment in which a signal is known to exist and study the capability of DRL agents to discover profitable opportunities in the market, all while analyzing the role of the dataset structure against the algorithm architecture.

 Similarly to \cite{KR2019,chaouki2020deep}, we simulate financial asset returns which contain predictable factors and we let the agent trade in an environment whose associated optimization problem admits an exact solution \citep{GarPed13}.
-The optimal benchmark strategy allows us to evaluate strengths and flaws of a DRL approach, both in terms of accuracy and efficiency.
+The optimal benchmark strategy allows us to evaluate the strengths and flaws of a DRL approach, both in terms of accuracy and efficiency.

-As a main novelty of our work, we exploit a data-driven setting of DRL in which the agents not only compete against classical strategies but can also leverage on their experience to optimize the state-action space and increase the learning speed.
+As the main novelty of our work, we exploit a data-driven setting of DRL in which the agents not only compete against classical strategies but can also leverage their experience to optimize the state-action space and increase the learning speed.
 We test different DRL approaches on a variety of financial data with different properties to investigate their flexibility when the simulated dynamics is misspecified with respect to the assumptions of the benchmark model.
-We show that DRL algorithms can reach the performance of the benchmark strategy, when it is optimal, and also outperform it in the case of model misspecifications like the presence of extreme events and volatility clustering.
-We also show that classical strategies can help DRL agents by giving them information about the typical scale of a good strategy to start and adjust.
+We show that model free DRL algorithms can reach the performance of the benchmark strategy, when it is optimal, and also outperform it in the case of model misspecifications like the presence of extreme events and volatility clustering.